Skip to main content

 note

-• Receipt of the quote: The customer receives the quote—either via a direct link, email, or through the UI (the checkout page or subscription management portal).
+• Receipt of the quote: The customer receives the quote through a direct link, by email, or through the UI, such as the checkout page or subscription management portal.

 • Quote decision: The customer reviews the quote and chooses to either accept or reject it.